Director: Richard Lester

 Original UK Release: October 1975

 Royal Flash is a curious failure.
 Directed by Richard Lester, best known for his films with the Beatles and the hugely popular Musketeer films of the 70s, this attempted to capture that same sense of fun with a character who was born from the pages of Tom Brown’s Schooldays, the bully Harry Flashman and using George MacDonald Fraser‘s source material (he also wrote the series of books), this was a perfect successor to the swordplay Three and Four Musketeers.
-Yet having the same qualities and a very starry cast, it’s comes across as a mess that still has plenty of redeeming factors.
+Yet having the same qualities and a very starry cast, it comes across as a mess that still has plenty of redeeming factors.

 Captain Harry Flashman is regarded as a national hero, yet he is nothing of the sort.
 A huge coward, gambler and womaniser, he always manages to land on his feet even when he really shouldn’t.
-After stealing Otto von Bismark’s lady, Flashman is coerced into impersonating a crowned prince because of the similarities in looks, in order for Von Bismark to stop the Princess Irma from marrying a Dane but to marry the prince instead.
+After stealing Otto von Bismark’s lady, Flashman is coerced into impersonating a crowned prince because of the similarities in looks, in order for Von Bismark to stop Princess Irma from marrying a Dane but to marry the prince instead.
 Underneath is a much more sinister plot.

 Royal Flash was a production with plenty of history.
-Richard Lester had been a fan of the books and had wanted to film them as a series but the rights to the first book were elsewhere, so he had to start at the second book, thus we get an introduction to a character in a rather rushed manner (the first book is reduced to a five-minute sequence at the beginning).
+Richard Lester had been a fan of the books and had wanted to film them as a series but the rights to the first book were elsewhere, so he had to start in the second book, thus we get an introduction to a character in a rather rushed manner (the first book is reduced to a five-minute sequence at the beginning).
 Once there we then get into the complex plot that is never fully explained properly, mainly because of Lester’s erratic style of film making, where sound and detail plays far more important than foreground antics.

 The film also suffered from poor box office in the States.
 At just under two hours, the film was hastily cut by 20 minutes, so it does feel incredibly disjointed and very famous faces pop up with no explanation whatsoever, then disappear again.